romanenko/covid19-safety-information/README.md

 ## Glitch App

 Now, it's time to add a code to hook up all these things together!
-We need a Node.js app to make a bridge between Facebook app and [Wit.ai](http://wit.ai) App.
+You need a Node.js app to make a bridge between Facebook app and [Wit.ai](http://wit.ai) App.

 No need to worry, there is a base code in the [Glitch](https://glitch.com/~covid-19-bot-tutorial) and you can simply copy the whole project with "**Remix Projec**t" button and adjust it as you want.
 It is going to be a project with same code but act as a unique App with the unique combination of environment variables.